The Best Dog Puzzle Toys -

 The Different Types of Dog Puzzle Toys

-There are many different types of games and puzzles to get your dog’s brain dogs.
+There are many different types interactive toys, games and puzzles to get your dog’s brain dogs.
 The first thing to note is that all of them are treat or food dispensing toys in one way or another.

 Cathay Madson of Preventative Vet notes “Feeding your dog out of a regular dog bowl is pretty boring.
 Dogs are natural foragers, so making them work for their bites of kibble is a great way to work their brain.
 If you have a dog that likes to inhale their food at record speeds, using an interactive puzzle for their meals is a great way to slow them down.”
 (3)